Close

 DETAILS

-This includes wobble stools in a box, wobble cushions for chairs, and/or space for people in your party to stand or move around.
+Patrons may request options such as wobble stools in a box, wobble cushions for chairs, and/or space for people in your party to stand or move around.
+Request seats via the form linked below, and a member of our patron services team will contact you for payment.
+Alternative seating options are available on a first-come, first-served basis.

 Large_Print_Programs.png